vymphan/traffic-signal-on-bbb/README.md

-# beagle-bone-traffic-light
+# Traffic Lights using BBB
-Script for a traffic light functionality on Beagle Bone
+Script for a traffic light functionality on BBB